vaslabs/talos/site/src/main/tut/dashboard/hystrixDashboard.md

     new HystrixReporterDirective().hystrixStreamHttpRoute
 ```

-So far Talos is opinionated over hystrixStreamHttpRouteAkka but the plan is to make it more generic in the future.
+So far Talos is opinionated over Akka but the plan is to make it more generic in the future.